ComputeCanada/druid-dashboard/DEVELOPMENT.md

 ### Database changes

 You will define a new table to describe the data unique to your new report type.
-Much of the common information is handled by the base Reportables class and its table: the cluster where the case was reported, the analyst that has claimed the case for further investigation, and an associated ticket in OTRS, if one has been created.
+Much of the common information is handled by the base Case class and its table: the cluster where the case was reported, the analyst that has claimed the case for further investigation, and an associated ticket in OTRS, if one has been created.
 The new table will refer to this one and build on it with new information.